Alcohol, drugs, and tobacco products

 Folic Acid—Prevents anemia and reduces the chance that your baby will develop spina bifida or other neural tube defects (issues with the spinal cord)

 Protein—Helps your baby grow and develop.
-Babies of mothers who eat enough protein are a healthy weight at birth and usually have less
+Babies of mothers who eat enough protein are a healthy weight at birth and usually have less problems.

 Vitamin C-to help you absorb iron from foods better and reduce the risk of anemia.